-Nebula is the first level in Grammar Galaxy that is for beginning readers and writers.
+Nebula is the first level in Grammar Galaxy that is for beginning readers.
 Once your student can read short words and is able to form letters, start Nebula.
 Until then, work with your preferred phonics and handwriting curriculum and keep reading to your student.
 Most Nebula students will be in first or second grade, but the books are intentionally left unlabeled.
-Students through the sixth grade who are reluctant or new readers can also use Nebula.
+Students through the sixth grade who are reluctant readers or reluctant to do traditional English studies can also use Nebula.

 Do I have to have both the text and the mission manual?